ComradDoge/DogeEU4/README.md

 - Reworked Kingdom/Empire into Minor/Great Power ideas.
 - Expansion Ideas reworked and are closer to vanilla version.
 - Expand Infrastructure dev_cost -15%>-10%, flat governing_cost 15>10.
+- Autononmy reduction/increase values have been changed across the board.
 - Land and Discipline policies are back to older value setup with a unified cap.
 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).